hinghuynh/rotten/README.md

 # RottenTomatoes Box Office Demo

 This is an iOS Swift demo application for displaying the latest box office movies using the [RottenTomatoes API](http://www.rottentomatoes.com/).
-See the [RottenTomatoes Networking Tutorial](http://vimeo.com/105842473) on our cliffnotes for a step-by-step tutorial.

-Time spent: 10 hours spent in total
+Time spent: 8 hours spent in total

 Completed user stories: